We have already completed other interesting projects:

 The joint project “OPTIMA” aimed to develop a predictive control system for wastewater pumps that anticipates heavy loads.
 Data from various sources are used to predict loads in the sewage system.
 These predictions allow for optimizing the use of the existing retention room of wastewater networks.
 This way, both damaging backwater and combined sewage overflow events are being reduced.

 The project was funded by the ProFIT program of IBB/ILB and a collaborative effort between partners in Berlin and Brandenburg.
-Our project partners were Fluid System Dynamics (FSD) at TU Berlin, Ingenieurgesellschaft Prof. Dr. Sieker mbH, Fraunhofer FOKUS, Berliner Wasserbetriebe (associated)
+Our project partners were the Fluid System Dynamics (FSD) group at TU Berlin, Ingenieurgesellschaft Prof. Dr. Sieker mbH, Fraunhofer FOKUS, and Berliner Wasserbetriebe.

 The International Alliance for Digital E-learning, E-mobility and E-research in Academia (ide3a) was a collaborative project in the higher education sector involving a multidisciplinary and international consortium.

-A network of European universities (Cracow University of Technology, Dublin City University, Norwegian University of Science and Technology, Politecnico di Milano, Hasso Plattner Institute, Technische Universität Berlin) was aiming to develop new tools for the digitalisation of teaching and learning in the internationalisation process, with a particular focus on interdisciplinary research-based learning and short-term mobility in international blended learning formats.
+A network of European universities was aiming to develop new tools for the digitalisation of teaching and learning in the internationalisation process, with a particular focus on interdisciplinary research-based learning and short-term mobility in international blended learning formats.

 We conducted teaching and research on the digitalization of critical infrastructures like water networks, energy grids, sensor networks, and other interconnected urban systems.